NTriKhang/aws-bootcamp-cruddur-2023/journal/week4.md

 I haven't tried to connect to rds yet, still local postgres maybe first you need to cd to backend-flask

-to test connection I think u should run bin/dbconnect first
+to test connection I think u should run bin/dbconnect first, then it turn out the db not exist so u can't connect to it :)

 then run bin/db-drop, just for sure
 - bin/db-create